weronikazak/ML-Projects/README.md

 Basic chatbot, that you can use on your website.
 The last time I checked, only second version works as expected.

 ## DETECTORS
-Detecting various items on images (includes exoplanet hunting project).
+Detecting various items on images (includes exoplanet hunting project as well as commentary and implementation of hand gesture recognizer).

+## DJANGO REACT
+Projects related to web development.

 ## GAN
 Generative adversarial network (GAN) projects.

-## KAGGLE
+## INTERVIEW NOTES
-Various projects first done and submited to Kaggle contests and then downloaded and added here.
+Various useful notes.
+Helpful when getting ready for Machine Learning interviews.

 ## KNN
 Various projects dedicated for exploring sklearn library and popular Machine Learning algorithms such as K Nearest Neighbours (KNN).

-## GESTURE RECOGNIZER
-Commentary and implementation of hand gesture recognizer.
-Checks how many fingers you show and displays the number on screen.

 ## MAMMO PROJECT
 Mammography project.
 Detecting breast cancer with Neural Networks.